The best business credit cards

 PayPal Business Debit Card

 You don’t actually need a credit card for most of the benefits listed above.
-If you have a PayPal business account you can apply for a PayPal Business debit card.
+If you have a PayPal business account you can check your eligibility for a PayPal Business debit card.

 The big advantage is that this card pays 0.5% in cashback on each full pound spent for no fee.